Girls Elite Clubs National League (U12-U19)

 DOES BETHESDA SC OFFER PLAYER INSURANCE?

-BSC Families have the ability to opt into our Club Fee Protection Plan.
-For more information on what this covers please see our page for Dewar Insurance.
+BSC Families can opt into our Club Fee Protection Plan.
+For more information on what this covers, please see our page for Dewar Insurance.

 Bethesda Team Pictures - Chris Daw